denoland/docs/runtime/manual/node/migrate.md

 });
 ```

-If you run it with `deno run server.js`, it would prompt you for permissions
+If you run the above with `deno run server.js`, you would be prompted for
-required to execute the code and its dependencies.
+permissions required to execute the code and its dependencies.

 ```sh
 $ deno run server.js